-All taxpayers are required to file a return of income for the previous year within the prescribed due dates.
+All taxpayers being companies and firms are required to file a return of income for the previous year within the prescribed due dates.
+Persons other than companies or firms are required to file tax returns where the total income during the year is above the basic exemption limits.